 Archivist, Curator, or Museum Technician Salary

-An Archivist, Curator, or Museum Technician earns an average salary of $43,106 per year.
-Experience has a moderate effect on pay for this job.
+An Archivist, Curator, or Museum Technician earns an average salary of $46,176 per year.

 Job Description for Archivist, Curator, or Museum Technician